Skydipper/control-tower/README.md

 ./controlTower.sh develop
 ```

 3 - It's recommended to add the following line to your `/etc/hosts` (if you are in Windows, the hosts file is located in `c:\Windows\System32\Drivers\etc\hosts` and you'll need to 'Run as administrator' your editor):

 ```
 mymachine   <yourIP>
 ```

+4 - If using docker for Linux, you should set an environment variable to expose this hostname to the application (e.g. by adding a line at `/etc/environment`).

 Control Tower should now be up and accessible.
 To confirm, open [http://mymachine:9000](http://mymachine:9000/) on your browser, which should show a 404 'Endpoint not found' message.